What if there was a way to save money on electricity in Singapore without switching the air conditioner off?

-You may end up spending more on a good unit, but a lousy one will cost you more if you need to wholly replace the unit.
-Also, it is not cheap to call in a technician repeatedly (and you will be doing that if you go cheap).
+You may end up spending more on a good brand-name unit, but a lousy one will cost you more if you need to wholly replace the unit.
+Also, it’s not cheap to call in a technician repeatedly (and you will be doing that if you go cheap).

 Read This Next:

 Ryan has been writing about finance for the last 10 years.
 He also has his fingers in a lot of other pies, having written for publications such as Men’s Health, Her World, Esquire, and Yahoo!
 Finance.